manwar/theweeklychallenge/content/blog/aws-dynamodb.md

 <br>

-Now time for quick action:
+Now time for quick operatios as below:

 <br>